Reinforcement Learning Using Quantum Boltzmann Machines: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Hamed~Karimi, Helmut~Katzgraber, Murray~Thom, Matthias~Troyer, and Ehsan~Zahedinejad for reviewing this work and providing many helpful suggestions.
-The idea of using SQA to run experiments involving measurements with a non-zero transverse field was communicated in person by Mohammad Amin.
-We would also like to thank Marko Bucyk for editing this manuscript.
+We would like to thank Hamed~Karimi, Helmut~Katzgraber, Murray~Thom, Matthias~Troyer, and Ehsan~Zahedinejad, as well as the referees and editorial board of Quantum Information and Computation, for reviewing this work and providing many helpful suggestions.
+The idea of using SQA to run experiments involving measurements with a nonzero transverse field was communicated in person by Mohammad Amin.
+We would also like to thank Marko~Bucyk for editing this manuscript.